-• Covered compensation was frozen as of January 31, 2021, and does not increase after that date.
+Covered compensation was frozen as of January 31, 2021, and does not increase after that date.
 Monthly earnings earned or paid to a participant after January 31, 2021 is not taken into account in determining a participant's average monthly earnings.

 Credited service of any participant does not increase after January 31, 2021.
-Service performed on or after February 1, 2021 is not taken into account for purposes of computing service for benefit accrual purposes under the plan, but is taken into account for purposes of determining a participant's early retirement date.
+Service performed on or after February 1, 2021 is not taken into account for purposes of computing service for benefit accrual purposes under the plan.